VigneshvickyData/Intern_project-1_Analytics_Chatbot/README.md

 Processed dataset link:
 [URL](https://drive.google.com/file/d/1-IHt7ZcQ685hzE4eCPRPizWRIDtpiOuS/view?usp=sharing)
-This dataset was preprocessed by me as part of the task
+This dataset was preprocessed by me as part of the task.
+The dataset is also include in the notebook folder for convenience.

 ### 3. Learning Objectives
 1. Apply data analysis and visualization techniques to derive insights.